2002yousef/PdfWizardX/README.md

 # pdfWizardX

 pdfWizardX is a Python project that provides a simple and convenient way to perform various operations on PDF files.
 It allows you to merge multiple PDF files, split a PDF into multiple parts, convert DOCX and PNG files to PDF, and encrypt PDF files with password protection.
-With pdfWizardX, you can automate these tasks and integrate them into your own Python projects effortlessly.
+With pdfWizardX, you can automate these tasks and integrate them into your own Python projects effortlessly. <br />
+You can find the project in Test folder #### **`test.ipynb`**

 ## Installation
 Clone the following command in your favorite ide